Fayetteville in Cumberland County, North Carolina — The American South (South Atlantic)

 Erected by The Fayetteville Observer.

 Location.
 35° 3.127′ N, 78° 52.605′ W. Marker is in Fayetteville, North Carolina, in Cumberland County.
-Marker is at the intersection of Person Street and Bow Street, on the right when traveling west on Person Street.
+It is at the intersection of Person Street and Bow Street, on the right when traveling west on Person Street.
 Touch for map.
 Marker is at or near this postal address: 145 Person Street, Fayetteville NC 28301, United States of America.
 Touch for directions.

-Photographed By William Fischer, Jr., July 27, 2009
+Photographed by William Fischer, Jr., July 27, 2009

 2. Liberty Point Marker